Jeddah: Economy

 Jeddah has long been a port city.
 Even before being designated the port city for Mecca, Jeddah was a trading hub for the region.
 In the 19th century, goods such as mother-of-pearl, tortoise shells, frankincense, and spices were routinely exported from the city.
 Apart from this, many imports into the city were destined for further transit to the Suez, Africa, or Europe.
-Many goods passing through Jeddah could not even be found in the city or even in Arabia.
+Many goods passing through Jeddah could not be normally found in the city or even in Arabia.

 All of the capitals of the Middle East and North Africa are within two hours flying distance of Jeddah, making it the second commercial center of the Middle East after Dubai.

-Also, Jeddah's industrial district is the fourth largest industrial city in Saudi Arabia after Riyadh, Jubail and Yanbu.
+Also, Jeddah's industrial district is the fourth largest in Saudi Arabia after Riyadh, Jubail and Yanbu.

 King Abdullah Street

 King Abdullah Street is one of the most important streets in Jeddah and runs from King Fahd Road by the waterfront in the west of Jeddah to the eastern end of the city.
 It is famous for hosting numerous corporate offices and commercial developments.
-It will be near the HSR Entrance in Jeddah central train station which connects Jeddah with Makkah, AL-Madinah, and King Abdullah Economic City (KAEC).
-And it also has the tallest flagpole in the world at a height of 170 m (558 ft).
-This road also faced a catastrophe in 2011 when it was submerged with rainwater.
+It will be near the HSR Entrance in Jeddah central train station which connects Jeddah with Makkah, Al-Madinah, and King Abdullah Economic City (KAEC).
+It also has the second tallest flagpole in the world at a height of 170 m (558 ft).
+This road faced a catastrophe in 2011 when it was submerged in rainwater.

 Tahliyah Street

-Tahaliyah Street is an important fashion and shopping street in central Jeddah.
-It contains many upscale departments and high fashion brands stores as well as boutiques.
+Tahliyah Street(EXT.
+Prince Mohamed Bin Abdulaziz St) is an important fashion and shopping street in central Jeddah.
+It contains many upscale department and high fashion brands stores as well as boutiques.
 It has been renamed "Prince Mohammad bin Abdul Aziz Road" by the government, but this official name is not widely used.
 It also has many fine dining options.

 Madinah Road

 Madinah Road is a historically significant street in Jeddah.
-It links the Southern districts with the North and contains the Main offices of several companies and showrooms.
+It links the Southern districts with the North and contains the main offices of several companies and showrooms.
 The northern end of the road links to the King Abdul Aziz Int'l Airport, which is a contributing factor to heavy traffic on this road at most times during the day.

 Culture

 Religious significance

 Most citizens are Sunni Muslims.
 The government, courts, and civil and criminal laws enforce a moral code established by Shari'ah.
-A very small minority of Saudi citizens are Shia Muslims, and there is also a large foreign workforce.
+A very small minority of Saudi citizens are Shia Muslims, and there is also a large foreign workforce, mainly from countries like the Philippines and Pakistan.

 The city has over 1,300 mosques.
 The law does not allow other religions' buildings, books, icons, and expressions of faith.
 However, private religious observance not involving Muslims nor offending public order and morality is tolerated.

-Since the 7th century, Jeddah has hosted millions of Muslim pilgrims from all over the world on their way to Hajj.
+Since the 7th century, Jeddah has hosted millions of Muslim pilgrims from all over the world on their way to the Hajj.
 This merge with pilgrims has a major impact on the society, religion, and economy of Jeddah.